 To read Maurice Berger in Lens Blog.

-The “Erased Lynching” series was first exhibited in Los Angeles in 2005, New York’s Cue Foundation and at Pomona College in 2006 and has continued to grow since then.
-In 2017, it was exhibited in “Exile of the Imaginary” at the Generali Foundation in Vienna, Austria and The Austrian Cultural Institute in NYC, LAX Art in Los Angeles.
+The “Erased Lynching” series was first exhibited in Los Angeles in 2005, New York’s Cue Art Foundation and at Pomona College Museum of Art in 2006, and has continued to grow since then.
+In 2007, it was exhibited in “Exile of the Imaginary” at the Generali Foundation in Vienna, Austria and The Austrian Cultural Institute in NYC, LAX Art in Los Angeles.
 Selections of the work were included in LACMA’s “Phantom Sightings” which travelled to the Tamayo Museum in Mexico City, and across the US and Mexico from 2008-2010.
-Selections of the work were exhibited in Dublin at Temple Bar Gallery in 2008 and then at the Palais de Tokyo, Paris, in 2009.
-In 2010, selections went to The Museum of Photography in San Diego and Gallery TWP in Toronto in 2011.
+Selections of the work were exhibited in Dublin at Temple Bar Gallery in 2008 and then at the Palais de Tokyo, Paris, in 2009, The Museum of Photography in San Diego in 2010, and Gallery TWP in Toronto in 2011.
 Selections were included in a solo exhibition at the Vincent Price Museum in 2012.
 In 2015, portions were included in two traveling shows, “Our America” organized by the American Art Museum of the Smithsonian, and “Phantom Bodies,” organized by the Frist Center for the Visual Arts, in Nashville.
 The Minnesota Museum of Art in St. Paul included this and other works in “Shadowlands,” a traveling solo exhibition in 2017.
-Portions of the series have been exhibited at the Palais de Tokyo in Paris (2009) and the Leslie-Lohman Gay and Lesbian Museum in NYC (2016).
-Selections from the first and second series were also included in “Unseen: Our past in a new light: Ken Gonzales-Day and Titus Kaphar,” at the National Portrait Gallery of the Smithsonian in 2018-19, and at Luis De Jesus Los Angeles at Untitled Art, Miami, 2019, and Broad Art Museum at MSU, 2020, among others.
+Portions of the series have been exhibited at Leslie-Lohman Gay and Lesbian Museum n NYC (2016).
+Selections from the series were also included in “Unseen: Our past in a new light: Ken Gonzales-Day and Titus Kaphar,” at the National Portrait Gallery of the Smithsonian in 2018-19, and at Luis De Jesus Los Angeles at Untitled Art, Miami, 2019, and Broad Art Museum at MSU, 2020, among others.

 To read ArtForum critics' picks of Shadowlands at the Minnesota Museum of American Art in Saint Paul.